-I will take my anti-inflammatory goodness in any way I can get it, so we add a little spoonful of turmeric to this fennel walnut soup.
-It dyes the soup mustard-yellow, which is kind of cheerful in its own special way.
-I pre-toast the walnuts in the pan, simmer them along with the veg and purée them into the soup itself.
+Before starting the soup, I pre-toast the walnuts in the pot.
+Then I add them to the soup along with the veg, stock etc and purée them into the finished product.
+The whole process takes about 30 minutes.
 Strong toasty walnut flavour comes through with all of the leeks, fennel and lightly sweet apple and makes the whole thing a touch creamier.

 - 2 tablespoons olive oil